To view more about each finding, click on any of the timeline discoveries below.

 GAIL HUMBLE M.D., KRYS BOJANOWSKI, PhD.
 View official Study

-For over 20 years, the founder and team at Klotho Skin have been studying the regenerative properties of the Klotho gene for implementation within skincare.
-Klotho Skin is dedicated to our decades-long and continued research alongside the responsibility to disclose all of our innovative findings.
+For over 20 years, the founder and team at Klotho Skin have been studying the regenerative properties of the Klotho gene for implementation to skincare.
+Klotho Skin is dedicated to continuing research with the Klotho Protein and the benefits it offers.

 To create a cosmetic serum that will provide anti-aging benefits using a unique system of growth factors and the isolated Klotho protein.